urbit/docs/docs/using/filesystem.md

 `%fine`, `%meet`, and `%mate` until one succeeds.
 If none succeed, we merge Bob's desk into a scratch desk.
 Then, we merge Alice's desk into the scratch desk with the `%meld` option to force the merge.
+Finally, we annotate any conflicts, if we know how.

 ### Manipulation